gkuba/Debian-Gkuba/README.md

 __NOTE:__ _do NOT grab the EDU download.
 This image includes non-free and firmware_

 ### To Install
+This must be run as the `root` user.

 ```bash
 bash <(wget -qO- https://raw.githubusercontent.com/gkuba/Debian-Gkuba/main/install.sh)